Self-Regulation and Maturity

-- People remain in a child-like naiveté and avoid romantic relationships alltogether
+- People remain in a child-like naiveté and avoid romantic relationships altogether

-- People look for substitutes in their imagination and get stuck in phantasies with movies, books or pornography (Just another way to avoid the pain of an unfulfilled symbiotic stage)
+- People look for relationship substitutes in their imagination and get stuck in phantasies through movies, books or pornography (Just another way to avoid the pain of an unfulfilled symbiotic stage)

-- One’s own shortcomings are projected on the partner, the only way to feel less helpless is to try to change the partner, who will never be good enough in fullfilling the neediness (this pattern often happens with people who deem themselves rational individuals, if just the partner would be just as rational as they are…)
+- One’s own shortcomings are projected on the partner; the only way to feel less helpless is to try to change the partner, who will never be good enough in fulfilling one’s neediness (this pattern often happens with people who deem themselves rational individuals, if just the partner would be just as rational as they are…)

-- Every discussion is interpreted as rejection, there is a phantasy that people who truly love each other never disagree (a variation of the mommy and daddy theme)
+- Every discussion is interpreted as rejection, the phantasy prevails in which people who truly love each other never disagree (a variation of the mommy and daddy theme)

-It is a well known fact that babies are unable to self-regulate in every possible aspect, since they can neither control their excretions nor feed themeselves.
+It is a well-known fact that babies are unable to self-regulate in every possible aspect since they can neither control their excretions nor feed nor comfort themselves.
 The physical body needs to reach a certain degree of maturity first in order to be able to work on the self-regulation of emotions.
-When children have learned how to feel, the evolution will continue with the mind.
-Obviously the maturation of the body will continue during emotional and mental evolution, as puberty proves.
+When children have learned how to master emotions, the evolution will continue with the mastering of the mind.
+Obviously, the maturation of the body will continue during emotional and mental evolution, as puberty proves.
+And emotional evolution will continue through the maturation stage of the mind.
 Through the interconnectedness of all systems of the body, some development happens side by side.
 However, the body needs to be mature to a sufficient degree in order to be able to handle the emotional development.
-The spiritual development is the crown of the evolution as a whole.
-It is when we reach spiritual maturity that true personality development starts, the embodyment of our highest potential.
+The emotional body needs to be mature to a sufficient degree in order to be able to handle the mental development.
+Spiritual development is the crown of evolution as a whole.
+It is when we reach spiritual maturity that true personality development starts, enabled by the embodiment of our highest potential.